-After the diversity of religious festivals and notable national days during the previous few months, December is undeniably dominated by one holiday – Christmas.
+After the diversity of religious festivals and notable national days during the previous few months, the focus of December is undeniably one holiday – Christmas.
 This month we take a deeper look at the day when over two billion people (over a third of the world’s population) will celebrate the birth of Christ.

 Month info: The tenth month in the old Roman calendar.
 In Latin decem means “ten”.
 The Anglo-Saxons referred to December–January as “Yule month”, marking the pagan festival which has contributed to some modern holiday traditions such as mistletoe and the Yule log..

 Under the Julian calendar, the winter solstice was fixed on December 25th, and this date was also the day of the popular roman holiday of Saturnalia, in honor of Saturn, the god of agriculture; which was later superseded by Sol Invictus, a day that bundled up the celebration of several sun based gods into one easy to manage festival.

 As Christianity began to take a hold across the Roman empire and beyond, the date of when to celebrate the birth of Christ became a bit of an issue, with several different dates proposed.

 It wasn’t until 350 AD, when the then Bishop of Rome, Pope Julius I, fixed the official Christmas day on December 25th.
 Unfortunately Julius I didn’t show his working out on how he reached this date; some scholars later suggested that it was calculated as nine months after the Annunciation (March 25th), when the angel Gabriel is said to have appeared to Mary and told her she would bear the son of God.
 Whatever the reasoning, it is clear that, just as key pagan sites were being chosen for new churches, so too the date was chosen with the intention to catapult Christmas into becoming a major festival by placing it over the pre-existing pagan festivals.